anilkathoju2/Docker-compose/README.md

 ===============
 docker compose
 ===============
-it is simple yaml used to up or down the services at a time, define dependencies, networks, volumes, etc. services are dependent on each other.
+- It is simple yaml used to up or down the services at a time, define dependencies, networks, volumes, etc. services are dependent on each other.

-This project is an e-commerce web application powered by Docker and Docker Compose.
+- This project is an e-commerce web application powered by Docker and Docker Compose.
 It bundles all required services (web app, database, cache, etc.) into isolated, reproducible containers — making local development simple, fast, and consistent.

 🚀 Features
 * Fully containerized development environment